-As of December 31, 2018, the following resolutions had been adopted by the Bond Bank and remain active:
+As of December 31, 2019, the following resolutions had been adopted by the Bond Bank and remain active:

 Date Resolution February 17, 1972 General Bond Resolution "Creating and establishing an issue of bonds of the Vermont Municipal Bond Bank; providing for the issuance from time to time of said bonds; providing for the payment of principal and interest of said bonds, and providing for the rights of the holders thereof."
 May 3, 1988 General Bond Resolution "Creating and Establishing an issue of bonds for the Vermont Municipal Bond Bank; providing for the issuance from time to time of said bonds; providing for the payment of the principal and interest of said bonds; and providing for the rights of the holders thereof."
-June 16, 2008 2008 Series 1 and Series 2 Resolution authorizing the issuance of \$37,935,000 2008 Series 1 Bonds and \$5,635,000 2008 Series 2 Bonds.
-2008 Series 1 was partially refunded and defeased by 2015 Series 5.
+June 16, 2008 2008 Series 2 Resolution authorizing the issuance of \$5,635,000 2008 Series 2 Bonds.
 June 15, 2009 2009 Series 1 Resolution authorizing the issuance of the \$61,560,000 2009 Series 1 Bonds and 2009 Series 2 Resolution authorizing the issuance of \$26,025,000 Series 2 Refunding Bonds and the refunding of the 1998 Series 2 Bonds and 1999 Series 1 Bonds.
 2009 Series 1 was partially refunded and defeased by 2015 Series 5.

-VERMONT MUNICIPAL BOND BANK NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2018
+VERMONT MUNICIPAL BOND BANK NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2019